 The exact treatment required for aortic stenosis depends on each child's heart anatomy.
 Trivial and mild aortic stenosis typically require no treatment.
 However, moderate, severe and critical aortic stenosis require treatment.

 In most cases, the condition is treated with balloon valvuloplasty, which requires cardiac catheterization.
-Doctors advance a thin tube (catheter) to the heart through a vein in the leg.
+Doctors advance a thin tube (catheter) to the heart through a vein in the leg, or through the umbilical cord in newborns.
 The catheter has a balloon on the end of it.
 To open up the narrow valve, the balloon is briefly inflated, deflated and withdrawn.
 Sometimes, two catheters and balloons are used.
-Sometimes, in newborns, the blood vessels in the umbilical cord are used as the site where the catheters are inserted and advanced toward the heart.

 Surgery to repair or to replace the valve is often necessary in severe cases.
 Depending on the age, gender and particular needs of your child, as well as the valve anatomy, surgeons may attempt to repair the valve, or at least improve its function, with a surgery called a valvuloplasty.